framely/community/docs/copilot/build-copilot.md

 **2. Add context**

 Suppose the action can only be executed when the app user is already on the target page.
 Therefore, in each component  skill, we add a context slot with the type "PageContext" to get the current page.
 ::: details Details with OpenCUI Copilot as an example Add the following slot in skill CloneProject:
 - `context` with type `PageContext`
 :::

-**3. Add parameters required for the action**
+**3. Add parameters required for the skill**

 There are two ways to clone a project:
 - Enter the target project and click the Clone button to clone it.
 - Enter an organization, click the Create button, select the type, and change the clone mode to Clone from.

-Since OpenCUI copilot does not support cross-organizational operation for now, copilot can only assist app users in cloning projects using the second method.
-The parameters required to clone a project include the project type, organization, and label of the target project.
+Since OpenCUI copilot does not support cross-organizational operation for now, copilot can only assist app users in
+cloning projects using the second method.
+The parameters required to clone a project include the project type,
+organization, and label of the target project.

-To determine the project type, we created the entity "ProjectType" and added a slot with this type, so copilot can prompt app users to select the project type.
+To determine the project type, we created the entity "ProjectType" and added a slot with this type, so copilot can
+prompt app users to select the project type.
 However, DU currently cannot understand the organization and project labels.
 Therefore, only the project type can be obtained from the app users.
 ::: details Details with OpenCUI Copilot as an example
 1. Add the following slots in skill CloneProject:
    - `type` with type `ProjectType`